5T33Z0/OC-Little-Translated/N_SSDT-ALL/README.md

 - Delete the `DefinitionBlock` (curly brackets of the 1st level included) from each table:</br>**Before**:</br>![xiasl02](https://user-images.githubusercontent.com/76865553/176115380-29d3cd77-eff8-45f0-863a-e22b25f0f8a7.png)</br>**After**:</br>![xiasl03](https://user-images.githubusercontent.com/76865553/176115472-5285e051-bf6b-4cf7-b6ec-533fef2c6136.png)
 - Save the file(s) (CMD+S)

-## Picking SSDTs to merge into one files
+## Picking SSDTs to merge into one file
 - Create a new file in Xiasl
 - Paste the following Code into it:
 	```asl